469 Rescue

 All photos are official Navy photos with thanks to Dave McComb and Earl Faubion

-The LCT's begin their rescue with the USS Radford looking on
+The LCT's begin their rescue with the USS Nicholas DD-449 looking on

 LCT's full of survivors.
 Click for hi-res version